 - A conceptual paper/article concerning ideas and practices of community-engaged teaching and scholarship submitted to an appropriate conference or journal.
 Typically, the conceptual research is conducted during the first year and the writing/submission is done in the second year.

-The program is administered by Montclair State University’s Center for Community Engagement and funded by the Leshowitz Urban Initiative Fund.
+The program is administered by Montclair State University’s Office of Community Engagement and Partnerships and funded by the Leshowitz Urban Initiative Fund.
 It supports the University’s commitment as an institutional citizen, fulfilling the ideals and responsibilities inherent to the prestigious Carnegie Foundation Community-Engaged Campus designation.

 To qualify for admission to the CETL Fellows Program, one must be a full-time or fractional member of Montclair State University’s faculty or staff who has a regular (and predictably longitudinal) role in course instruction, research and/or applied community-based project-work.